ipfs/ipfs-docs/docs/concepts/persistence.md

 The IPFS garbage collector (or GC for short) is configured in the `Datastore`section of [the go-ipfs config file](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md).
 The important settings related to the garbage colllector are:

-- `StorageGCWatermark` The percentage of the StorageMax value at which a garbage collection will be triggered automatically if the daemon was run with automatic gc enabled (that option defaults to false currently).
-Default: 90
+- `StorageGCWatermark`: The percentage of the `StorageMax` value at which a garbage collection will be triggered automatically, if the daemon is running with automatic garbage collection enabled.
+The default is 90`.

 - `GCPeriod` A time duration specifying how frequently to run a garbage collection.
 Only used if automatic gc is enabled.
 Default: 1h